aicip/MVCNMF/README.md

 # MVCNMF

-The Minimum Volume Constrained Non-negative Matrix Factorization (MVC-NMF) is an unsupervised endmember extraction algorithm and is designed for highly mixed image data.
+The Minimum Volume Constrained Non-negative Matrix Factorization (MVC-NMF) is an unsupervised endmember extraction algorithm.
+It is designed for highly mixed image data.

 ## Usage